nfdi4cat/Ontology-Overview-of-NFDI4Cat/README.md

 Repository which lists ontologies relevant for Catalysis research.

 For remarks, additions, or general questions either use the issues or contact the responsible person.
-For contributions please download the [markdown file] (./General_Template.md) called [General Template] and contact us either via mail, issue or pull request with your updated markdown file.
+For contributions please download the [markdown file](./General_Template.md) called [General Template] and contact us either via mail, issue or pull request with your updated markdown file.
 A condensed view on the data provided in the markdown-files is given in [Master_Table](./Master_Table/Possible_Template_TF_OntoWorldMap_2023-03-28_10-52.xlsx)

 Contact: <a href="mailto:alexander.behr@tu-dortmund.de?subject=Contact for Software Collection from NFDI4Cat">alexander.behr@tu-dortmund.de</a>